 The Classic Southern Safari

-Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines all three Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our blissful beach lodge south of Dar es Salaam.
+Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines three of Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our blissful beach lodge south of Dar es Salaam.

 Combination of two of Tanzania’s most spectacular parks